Treatment for Auto Injuries

 You can get treatment for an Auto Injury accident at the Pain Relief Centre TODAY!

-If your injury is not life threatening, then the Pain Relief Centre is the right choice for chiropractic treatment after an auto accident.
-We are able to assess your injuries and get you started with a Chiropractic Rehabilitative program designed specifically for your needs Emergency Medical Condition (EMC) 14 Day Rule
+If your injury is not life threatening, the Pain Relief Centre is the right choice for chiropractic treatment after an auto accident.
+We are able to assess your injuries and get you started with a Chiropractic Rehabilitative program designed specifically for your needs complying with the Emergency Medical Condition (EMC) 14 Day Rule

-When you are in an automobile accident, in the state of Florida you must see me medical provider within 14 days, more you waive all rights to personal injury (PIP) benefits.
+When you are in an automobile accident in the state of Florida, you must see a medical provider within 14 days or waive all rights to personal injury (PIP) benefits.
 There are no exceptions to this rule.
-The Pain Relief Centre chiropractors and the medical providers are used to treating the types of musculoskeletal injuries that occur in motor vehicle collisions.
-We provide the proper documentation to ensure that our patients receive full PIP Benefits.
-At the Pain Relief Centre, we will assist you in filling out paperwork for your insurance company for Lost wages, medical reimbursements, household duties,and travel expenses.
-We will also provide you with documentation and reports that detailed the severity of your head injuries, prognosis, future medical costs and maximum medical improvement.
+The Pain Relief Centre chiropractors and our medical providers will expertly treat the types of musculoskeletal injuries that occur in motor vehicle collisions.
+We will provide the proper documentation to ensure that our patients receive full PIP Benefits.
+At the Pain Relief Centre, we will assist you in filling out paperwork for your insurance company for lost wages, medical reimbursements, household duties,and travel expenses.
+We will also provide you with documentation and reports that detail the severity of your head injuries, prognosis and future medical costs.

 Soft tissue injuries are the most common type of injury resulting from a motor vehicle accident.
 A soft tissue injury is an injury to the body’s connective tissue: muscles, ligaments and tendons.
-A “whiplash” is a type of soft tissue injury.
-In this type of injury the muscles and ligaments are stretched due to the sudden impact from an accident.
+“Whiplash” is a type of soft tissue injury where the muscles and ligaments are stretched due to the sudden impact from an accident.
 Whiplash typically affects the head, neck, and back.
-Car accidents can cause sprain strain type injuries, and even more serious injuries to the spine and other areas of the body.
+Car accidents can cause strain type injuries and even more serious injuries to the spine and other areas of the body.

 Injuries We Treat include, but are not limited to: